Cedric-Hj/DevOps-CICD-WebApp/README.md

 <p><a target="_blank" href="https://app.eraser.io/workspace/thllnGtosn8VVMRPxttC" id="edit-in-eraser-github-link"><img alt="Edit in Eraser" src="https://firebasestorage.googleapis.com/v0/b/second-petal-295822.appspot.com/o/images%2Fgithub%2FOpen%20in%20Eraser.svg?alt=media&amp;token=968381c8-a7e7-472a-8ed6-4a6626da5501"></a></p>

 # Overview
-This repository contains a DevOps project that is designed to manage the deployment lifecycle of an application through a robust CI/CD pipeline.
-The pipeline ensures continuous integration and deployment across multiple environments -Development, Testing, and Production- leveraging tools such as Vagrant, Ansible, Jenkins, Maven, SonarQube, Docker, Helm, and Kubernetes, Prometheus, and Grafana.
+This repository contains a DevOps project created for learning purposes, aimed at building a cost-free, resource-efficient infrastructure capable of running on low-spec host machines to support an unrestricted learning environment.

-The infrastructure was deliberately designed to enhance learning while efficiently managing resource constraints.
-By provisioning and utilizing three virtual machines, the project effectively demonstrates Infrastructure as Code (IaC) principles.
-This setup not only adheres to local resource limitations but also provides a robust platform for exploring CI/CD practices, deployment strategies, and monitoring.
-It strikes a balance between practical, hands-on experience and efficient use of a constrained development environment.
+The project provisions three virtual machines, demonstrating Infrastructure as Code (IaC) principles while efficiently managing limited local resources.
+This setup serves as a hands-on platform for exploring CI/CD practices, deployment strategies, and monitoring tools such as Vagrant, Ansible, Jenkins, Maven, SonarQube, Docker, Helm, Kubernetes, Prometheus, and Grafana.

+The project also includes a CI/CD pipeline implemented as a series of Jenkins jobs, designed to automate the deployment lifecycle across Development, Testing, and Production environments.

 All setup instructions and documentation for comprehensive guidance on configuring and deploying the project are available in the [**doc folder**](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/doc/).